rjenkin/certificates-demo/docs/casigned-certificates.md

 openssl s_client -connect 127.0.0.1:10000 -servername server-one </dev/null | openssl x509 -noout -issuer
 ```

-OpenSSL will return an error saying that it doesn't trust the server, and will then return the issuer value:
+OpenSSL will return an error saying that it doesn't trust the server, however it will then return the issuer value:

 ```text
 Connecting to 127.0.0.1